menome/dataRefinery/README.md

 The graph updates should be incremental.
 Because of this, queries generated rely heavily on merge statements.

 Merge statements require a 'conformed dimension' which is a property that can uniquely identify the node.
 For a user, that dimension may be their email or user ID.
 For a project, it may be the project number.
-Conformed dimensions should be unique across all systems.
+Conformed dimensions should be unique and consistent across all systems.

 Messages can be given a 'priority.'
 This is an integer.
 Higher priority messages will overwrite existing data that was tagged with a lower priority.